 - Serve as a “Family of the Month” once during the school year (washing rags, doing maintenance, preparing snacks for Parent-Teacher Meetings, etc.)

-- Attend Parent-Teacher Meetings.
-There are six or seven each school year.
+- Attend Parent-Teacher meetings, approximately six or seven each school year

 We hope that you can also participate in some of the following ways: